Carol and Cecil Schwalbe Science Multimedia Scholarship

-Olesen Davis De Dios (O.D.D.)
-Science Multimedia Scholarship Endowment
+Olesen Davis De Dios (O.D.D.)’s Carol & Cecil Schwalbe Science Multimedia Scholarship Endowment

 at The University of Arizona School of Journalism

-The ODD scholarship recognizes the efforts of Director Carol Schwalbe in creating and building out the science journalism program.
+The Carol & Cecil Schwalbe multimedia scholarship recognizes the efforts of Professor Carol Schwalbe and Dr. Cecil R. Schwalbe, her late supportive spouse and partner-in-crime, in creating and building out the science journalism program.
 Given to a student interested in science reporting using long-form multimedia storytelling.

-Our team at Davis de Dios Media decided to create the ODD Science (environmental, medical, technology and so forth) Multimedia Scholarship for several reasons, chief of them being a show of appreciation for the outgoing director of the University of Arizona School of Journalism Director Carol Schwalbe.
+Our team at Davis de Dios Media decided to create the ODD Science (environmental, medical, technology and so forth) Multimedia Scholarship for several reasons, chief of them being a show of appreciation for the then-director of the University of Arizona School of Journalism Director Carol Schwalbe.

 It was in 2013 that I found myself, a new transfer student at the University of Arizona, in Professor Schwalbe’s 400/500 level advanced science multimedia journalism class.
 Going into journalism, I always thought I would be a writer.
 It was this course that really opened my eyes to visual storytelling.